polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Future Directions and Related Material
 - **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap multiplier so new asset listings auto-cap at a sensible starting value pending governance refinement.
+- **Per-asset limited netting.** If an asset's two-way volume grows enough that its gross cap trips on legitimate traffic, governance could enable netting for that asset.
+The counter would never go below zero and credit from the other direction would be capped at the cap, so the worst case is 2× the cap.
 - **Companion RFC:** the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166) specifies the reactive layer that this preventive layer composes with.